baobrooke/baobrooke.github.io/_pages/profiles.md

     align: left
     image_circular: true # crops the image to make it circular
     more_info: "Professor of Computer Science"
     content: about_enimustafaraj.md

+  - image: prof_juliewalsh.jpg
+    align: left
+    image_circular: true # crops the image to make it circular
+    more_info: "Professor of Philosophy"
+    content: profiles/about_juliewalsh.md

 students:
   - image: student_isabellewhetsel.png